 24 total knives will be made with no option of reserving a specific number.

-Hand made, superb quality leather sheath in a rich, deep brown 'tobacco' colour, slender in design and deep fitting, fully welted, beautifully burnished edges and featuring complementary blue stitching.
+Hand made, superb quality leather sheath in a rich, deep brown 'tobacco' colour, slender in design and deep-fitting, fully welted, beautifully burnished edges and featuring complementary blue stitching.

-Alongside these, I have capacity to include a few 140F, the Filleter variant as well as the 150.
+Alongside these, I have the capacity to include a few 140F, the Filleter variant as well as the 150.

-The numbers above indicating blade length.
+The numbers above indicate blade length.

 All are cut from 3mm stock, Sheffield-made, SF100 steel and heat-treated to Rc60/61.